Table of Contents

 What Are the Most Important Muscles Used in Fast Bowling?

-The complete fast bowling action being so complex from the run-up to the follow-through, there are virtually no major muscle groups that are not involved in generating that amount of pace.
+The complete fast bowling action is so complex from the run-up to the follow-through, that there are virtually no major muscle groups that are not involved in generating that amount of pace.
 However, the most important muscles in fast bowling are the core muscles, the legs, (most notably the calves), the abdominal muscles, the arms, including shoulders, rotator cuff muscles, biceps, wrist and elbow muscles.

 Does Height Matter in Fast Bowling?

 Yes, it does.
 Height is considered an important factor in fast bowling, however it is not a requirement.
 While it does help the bowler to generate powerful swings, due to naturally having longer levers, but there are plenty of examples of world-class fast bowlers who aren’t tall.
-Generally, height is known as an advantage to fast bowling, but accuracy is a much more essential to the fast bowling style.
+Generally, height is known as an advantage to fast bowling, but accuracy is much more essential to the fast bowling style.

 Which is Better, Fast Bowling or Spin Bowling?

-Both fast bowling (also known as pace bowling) and spin bowling are able techniques sharing the same goal, that is to get the better of batsmen and score a wicket.
-However the different combinations of speed and flight make both a powerful weapon.
+Both fast bowling (also known as pace bowling) and spin bowling are techniques sharing the same goal, that is to get the better of batsmen and score a wicket.
+However, the different combinations of speed and flight make both a powerful weapon.
 However, looking at the strike rates, fast bowlers perform a significantly lower strike rate compared to spin bowlers.

 Final Thoughts